korpling/annatto/docs/graph_ops/revise.md

 # revise (graph_operation)

 Manipulate annotations, like deleting or renaming them.
+If you set up different types of modifications, be aware that the graph is updated between them, so each modification is applied to a different graph.

 ## Configuration